nyakagwafred/nomadic_tours/README.md

-# Nomadic tours - eCommerce App running on MERN Stack
+# Nomadic tours - eCommerce App Running on MERN Stack

 This simplified version of an e-commerce platform, focusing on user registration, product listing, and shopping cart functionalities